dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-But if you would let Docker Engine to execute the same command from a Dockerfile, the build process would fail immediately, because it's fully automatic and doesn't expect any interaction from a user.
+But if you would let Docker Engine to execute the same command from a Dockerfile, the build process would fail immediately, because it's fully automated and doesn't expect any interaction from a user.

+By adding -y flag to your apt-get install command, a package will be installed without first asking your confirmation.

-So if your command line fu is not that great, then by writing Dockerfiles you will definitely improve that skill a lot.
+So if your command line fu is not that great, then by writing Dockerfiles you will definitely improve that skill by a lot.

 ---

-SWITCH TO SLIDE #13
+SWITCH TO SLIDE #14

 ---